 Diabetes in Children: Special Camps

-Camps for children with diabetes provide an opportunity for the child to meet and share experiences with other children who have the disease.
+Camps for children who have diabetes provide an opportunity for the child to meet and share experiences with other children who have the disease.
 These camps support the child in assuming responsibility for his or her disease and gaining independence in diabetes care.
 It's also a fun outdoor experience that may include swimming, hiking, or other sports.

 Camps provide a respite for parents, a time when they can take a break from managing the disease.
 Parents can rest assured that their child will get appropriate care during this time at camp.